 We have very few indicators available that reflect important social processes affecting child well-being that go on inside the family and within the neighborhood.
 Measures of parent-child interactions critical to the social and intellectual development of children are only now beginning to work their way into regularly repeated national surveys.
 We currently lack an annual measure of whether both biological parents of a child are in the household, in addition to reliable indicators of child homelessness.

-Other important areas in need of measurement development or improvements in the quality, consistency, and frequency of available data include child abuse and neglect, youth violent crime, daycare quality, learning disabilities, and measures of children in institutionalized care.
+Other important areas in need of measurement development or improvement in the quality, consistency, and frequency of available data include youth violent crime, daycare quality, learning disabilities, and measures of children in institutionalized care.

 Finally, data used to track the well-being of children at the state and local levels are much less plentiful than the information available at the national level.
 As state and local governments take on increasing levels of responsibility for the design and implementation of many types of government programs affecting children, youth, and their families, the need for such information is increasing.
 The Federal statistical system is positioned to play a significant role in increasing the availability of such data for use at the state and local levels.